eslint/eslint/docs/rules/block-spacing.md

-# Disallow or enforce spaces between an open block token and the next token on the same line (block-spacing)
+# Disallow or enforce spaces on the same line between an open block token and the next token, and between a closing block token and the previous token (block-spacing)

 ## Rule Details

 This rule enforces consistent spacing inside an open block token and the next token on the same line.
-Also, this rule enforces consistent spacing inside a close block token and previous token on the same line.
+This rule also enforces consistent spacing inside a close block token and previous token on the same line.

 ## Options